Binance: Binance USD

-BEP-20 Token Standard
+Sponsorships

-BEP-20 is a token standard on the Binance Smart Chain (BSC), based on ERC-20 from Ethereum.
-It defines rules for token transfers, ownership, and approvals within the BSC ecosystem.
+Binance sponsored the Africa Cup of Nations, Italian football club Lazio, FC Porto and the Argentina national football team.
+In 2022, it signed a multi-year agreement with Cristiano Ronaldo to promote non-fungible token collections through its platform.
+Binance is also taking crypto education to many countries on the continent.
+In November 2025, Binance pledged HK$10 million to support relief and reconstruction following the Wang Fuk Court fire in Tai Po, Hong Kong.

 Legal status

 Australia

 On 6 April 2023, the Australian Securities & Investments Commission cancelled the Australian financial services licence held by Oztures Trading Pty Ltd trading as Binance Australia Derivatives (Binance).
 On 18 May 2023, Binance Australia announced that it had lost access to Australia's PayID payment system "due to a decision made by our third party payment service provider".
 The same day, Westpac bank banned Australian customers transacting with Binance.